fastify/csrf/README.md

 ##### hmacKey

-The HMAC key used to generate the cryptographic HMAC hash.
+When set, the `hmacKey` is used to generate the cryptographic HMAC hash instead of the default hash function.

 ##### validity